smatechnologies/ibm-i-agent-docs/docs/operations/lsam.md

     Notify message log will be automatically purged at the same time as the LSAM job status master records.

-[Procedure to Change Job Notify Subsystem Records]{.ul} All the general rules for the Add procedure, above, still apply.
+[Procedure to Change Job Notify Subsystem Records]
+All the general rules for the Add procedure, above, still apply.
 But to change the control values for any subsystem, this is the order in which steps must be executed.
-References to \"options\" are from the Work with Job Notify Subsystems list display.
+References to "options" are from the Work with Job Notify Subsystems list display.

 1. Remove the exit program entry (option 9).